-- Don’t be afraid to ask questions or let your team know if you are experiencing side effects or struggling with the emotional impact of your cancer.
+- Don’t be afraid to ask questions or let your team know if you are having side effects or struggling with the emotional impact of your cancer.

-- Take charge of your support network from the very beginning, teaching your friends and family what you need from them.
-How do you do this?
-Primarily by being up front with your loved ones.
-A social worker can help you with the process of communicating with your loved ones.
+- Take charge of your support network from the very beginning.
+Tell your friends and family what you need from them.
+A social worker can help you communicate with your loved ones.

-- How to tell a partner or casual date about your diagnosis (and later, history) of cancer?
-The answer is up to you, but it is a good idea to discuss with others and work out your “script” about your version of events to feel comfortable with who you decide to tell, and when and how you tell these people.
+- How do you tell a partner or casual date about your diagnosis (and later, history) of cancer?
+The answer is up to you, but it is a good idea to discuss it with others and work out your “script” so you feel comfortable with who you decide to tell, and when and how you tell them.

 - Make connections with others facing the same problems that you are.
 It could be through in-person support groups or activities, and also through online support groups.

-- Convey your wishes about making decisions should you become unable to do so for yourself through an advance health care directive, written legal information that can usually be prepared for free without the use of a lawyer.
-This can be an opportunity to discuss with loved ones your personal goals, values and beliefs, let them know the care and treatment you would prefer and to convey to them any information you would want to make sure they know.
+- Prepare a health care directive to explain your wishes about making decisions should you become unable to do so for yourself.
+This is written legal information that can usually be prepared for free without a lawyer.
+This can be a chance to discuss with loved ones your personal goals, values and beliefs.
+Let them know the care and treatment you would prefer and tell them anything you want to make sure they know.